-AHA was engaged by the Commonwealth Department of Health and Ageing in April 2013 to undertake the Review of the HACC Service Group 2.
-AHA was awarded this contract based on extensive knowledge of the HACC sector and expertise in undertaking review and evaluation consultancies.
+AHA was engaged by the Commonwealth Department of Health and Ageing to Review the HACC Service Group 2.
+AHA was awarded this contract based on extensive knowledge of the community care sector and expertise in undertaking review and evaluation consultancies.

-• Assisting the Department to conduct a survey of HACC service providers and peak bodies.
-The survey was developed by the Department with input from AHA.
-AHA undertook the quantitative analysis to:
+- Assisting the Department to conduct a survey of HACC service providers and peak bodies

-• Qualitative analysis of service providers' responses to open-ended survey questions identified key themes in relation to both the current strengths and areas for improvement in the Commonwealth HACC Program generally and Service Group 2 specifically
+Qualitative analysis, including responses to open-ended survey questions, identified key themes in relation to both the current strengths and areas for improvement in the Commonwealth HACC Program generally and Service Group 2 specifically.